 Benefits of a Career in Teaching

-Hands down, teaching has got to be one of the most rewarding careers offering numerous benefits!
+Hands down, teaching has got to be one of the most rewarding careers, offering numerous benefits!
 To start, you’ll have great satisfaction in knowing that you are helping to shape the lives of children in a big, big way.
-You also spend less time on the job than most professionals.
-For instance, students are typically in school for just six hours a day, and never on weekends.
-So you won’t be asked to stay late or come in on a Saturday.
-On top of this, you also get holidays, winter vacation and summer vacations as well!
-That’s a LOT of time off and that can be beneficial particularly if you have a young family of your own.
+Also, compared to a lot of other careers, teaching often comes with more predictable schedules and weekends off.
+On top of this, you also get holidays, winter vacation, and summer vacation as well!
+That’s a LOT of time off, and that could be beneficial, particularly if you have a young family of your own.
 And lastly, there is room for growth and advancement.
-You may start out teaching 3rd grade math and one day become superintendent of your school district!
+You may start out teaching 3rd-grade math and one day become superintendent of your school district!

 Read more about what a career in teaching can offer you.